 - They should root in three to six weeks and flower the following year if taken early in the season.

 Pests and Problems

-From mid-spring until late summer, water the plants when the compost begins to dry out, but do not let the plants stand in water.
-Apply cactus fertiliser fortnightly.
+From mid-spring until late summer, water the plants when the soil begins to dry out, but do not let the plants stand in water.
+Apply cactus fertilizer fortnightly.
 To encourage blooming, move Epiphyllum in winter into a cooler place, about 52-57°F (11-14°C) and keep the compost just moist until the flower buds form.
 Once this has happened, increase the temperature and resume the normal watering regime.